Just as ‘health & fitness’ are essential for non-vegans, vegans are no exception.

 As a result, you’re bound to enjoy many health benefits besides reducing the risk of heart disease, type 2 diabetes, obesity, etc.

-Keep your emphasis on whole plant foods as much as possible, but there’s no need to get obsessive about it.
-As you saw using fortified foods or even supplements at times can be a convenient source of getting your nutrients as a vegan.
+Keep your emphasis on whole foods as much as possible, but there’s no need to get obsessive about it.
+As you saw using fortified foods or even supplements at times can be a convenient source of getting your nutrients.

 Whenever possible you may get an occasional medical checkup to see where you stand in terms of overall health.